Vyral/john-sprague/_posts/2019-11-06-important-questions-for-house-hunters-to-ask.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>If you’re in the market to purchase a home in St. Louis, we have some advice to share today.
+Here are four questions you should be asking about every potential purchase.</em></p>

 If you’re in the process of searching for a home to buy, here are a few questions you should be asking about all of the homes you’re considering:

 **1\.
 How is the neighborhood/area?** It’s really important to look in those blue-chip areas where homes will appreciate at a higher clip and result in much higher equity when you eventually sell.